bbustin/bustin_tech/content/posts/2025-02-04_what_is_a_lead.md

 +++
-title = "First Post"
+title = "My experience being a lead"

 [taxonomies]
 tags = ["Work", "Mentoring"]
 +++
-# My Experience being a lead

 The other day I was on Lemmy and someone asked in [lemmy.world/c/programminghumor](https://lemmy.world/c/programminghumor) what being a Senior Software Engineer entails.
 Theirs was a comment below a meme of a senior dev gracefully and confidently diving into a firepit with spikes labeled "legacy code".
 This is how I responded.
 <!--more-->